Skip to Main Content

 The young women dressed in middy blouses and skirts, simple outfits reminiscent of military (Navy) uniforms.

-To see the photo in the Oak Leaves 1919 Oak Leaves S.A.T.C. photos
+To see this page in the Oak Leaves 1919 Oak Leaves S.A.T.C. photos

 The list of "Black Letter Days" of a school year impacted by influenza, including the actions of the S.A.T.C.